tutek1/DTLabs/02_Player/lab02.md

 Now **remove** the script from the `Camera3D` node and **add** it to the pivot.
 Also change the first line extend type to `Node3D` instead of `Camera3D`.

 ### Camera offset correction
 Now we also need to change how we use the `camera_offset` variable, so that it reflects our new setup.
 The **offset** should be applied to the child of the pivot - the `Camera3D` node.
 To access the child node we need a **reference** to it.
-We could make another `@export` variable but the following way is easier and less error-prone.
+We could make another `@export` variable, but the following way is easier and less error-prone.
 Write this line just below the export variables:

 ```GDScript
 @onready var camera_3d : Camera3D = $Camera3D